Farfetch/kafkaflow/website/versioned_docs/version-2.x/getting-started/samples.md

 This is a sample that shows how to throttle a consumer based on others consumers lag

 You can find the code here: [/samples/KafkaFlow.Sample.ConsumerThrottling](https://github.com/Farfetch/kafkaflow/tree/master/samples/KafkaFlow.Sample.ConsumerThrottling)

+## Wildcard Consumers

+This sample shows how to use a consumer to handle all the topics according to a naming convention.
+This is not a feature of KafkaFlow, but a demonstration of how to use the pattern conventions exposed by [librdkafka](https://github.com/confluentinc/librdkafka/tree/95a542c87c61d2c45b445f91c73dd5442eb04f3c) ([here](https://github.com/confluentinc/librdkafka/blob/95a542c87c61d2c45b445f91c73dd5442eb04f3c/src-cpp/rdkafkacpp.h#L2681)).

+You can find the code here: [/samples/KafkaFlow.Sample.WildcardConsumer](https://github.com/Farfetch/kafkaflow/tree/master/samples/KafkaFlow.Sample.WildcardConsumer)